ArturoPaniagua-portfolio/ArturoPaniagua-portfolio/README.md

 # 💫 About Me:
-🔭 Actualmente estudio Ingeniería en Tecnologías Computacionales en el Tecnológico de Monterrey<br>🤝 Busco colaborar en proyectos open source de Flask y FastAPI para fortalecer mis habilidades en desarrollo backend  <br>🛠️ Estoy experimentando con despliegues en Azure y contenedores Docker  <br>🌱 Actualmente aprendiendo TypeScript <br>💬 Pregúntame sobre Python, algoritmos y estructuras de datos, o mi experiencia automatizando pipelines para logística médica  <br><br>
+🔭 I’m currently pursuing a degree in Computer Technologies Engineering at Tecnológico de Monterrey
+🤝 I’m looking to collaborate on open source Flask and FastAPI projects to strengthen my backend development skills
+🛠️ I’m experimenting with Azure deployments and Docker containers
+🌱 I’m currently learning TypeScript
+💬 Ask me about Python, algorithms and data structures, or my experience automating pipelines for medical logistics

 ## 🌐 Socials: